felipecrs/hass-expose-camera-stream-source/README.md

 _Home Assistant integration to expose an API to retrieve the camera stream source URL._

-For example, it allows you to [import](#importing-cameras-from-home-assistant-to-go2rtc-and-frigate) Tuya, Nest and possibly other cameras to go2rtc and Frigate.
+For example, it allows you to [import](#importing-cameras-from-home-assistant-to-go2rtc-or-frigate) Tuya, Nest and possibly other cameras to [go2rtc](https://github.com/alexxit/go2rtc) or [Frigate](https://github.com/blakeblackshear/frigate).

-Note, however, that **this integration will only work if you are already able to view your camera stream in Home Assistant using [HLS](https://www.home-assistant.io/integrations/stream/)**.
+Note, however, that **this integration will only work if you are already able to view your camera stream in Home Assistant through [HLS](https://www.home-assistant.io/integrations/stream/)**.

-**For cameras that exclusively only work via WebRTC** (through the [RTSPToWebRTC Home Assistant integration](https://www.home-assistant.io/integrations/rtsp_to_webrtc/)), this method will not help.
-It is the case for [some specific Nest and Tuya cameras](https://github.com/felipecrs/hass-expose-camera-stream-source/issues/5), for example.
+**For cameras that exclusively work through WebRTC** this integration will not help.
+It is the case for [certain Nest and Tuya cameras](https://github.com/felipecrs/hass-expose-camera-stream-source/issues/5), for example.

-If that is your case:
+Here are some alternatives:

-- Nest WebRTC-native cameras are supported natively in go2rtc, see [here](https://github.com/AlexxIT/go2rtc?tab=readme-ov-file#source-nest) for more details.
+- Nest WebRTC-only cameras are supported natively in go2rtc through the [Nest source](https://github.com/AlexxIT/go2rtc?tab=readme-ov-file#source-nest).
-- Tuya WebRTC-native cameras are not supported either by Home Assistant or go2rtc.
-If you need it, you can express your interest in:
-  - https://github.com/AlexxIT/go2rtc/issues/315 (being worked on by @seydx, but you can [try it already](https://github.com/AlexxIT/go2rtc/issues/315#issuecomment-2905955963))
+- Tuya WebRTC-only cameras are not supported by Home Assistant, but native support in go2rtc is being worked on by @seydx, and you can [try it already](https://github.com/AlexxIT/go2rtc/issues/315#issuecomment-2905955963).
 - Cameras that only support still images can be added to go2rtc through [this method](https://github.com/felipecrs/hass-expose-camera-stream-source/issues/53).

 ## Installation